 We work with light and visual perception in the built environment.
 We aim to arrive at coherent and intelligent lighting solutions that meet the specific requirements of our clients.
 Our work addresses aesthetics, functionality and sustainability in a balanced way.
 We also make it a priority to fulfil social needs: we make use of human factors and ergonomics to optimise a sense of well-being in all our projects.
 We collaborate creatively with a wide variety of partners: real estate developers, private clients, architectural practices, landscape designers, sustainability consultants, engineering firms and public sector entities.
 Our designs express a visual hierarchy in the built environment that responds organically to the unique context of each project.
 In order to sharpen, enrich and advance our professional practice we take an active role in research activities and in international conferences.

-- International LIT Design Awards 2021 - Honourable mention in Landscape Lighting !
+- International LIT Design Awards 2023 - Winner in Exterior Architectural lllumination !

-- International LIT Design Awards 2020 – Winner in Exterior Architectural Illumination !
+- International LIT Design Awards 2022 - Winner in Light Art Category !

 Athanassios / Thanos Danilof